 Our Research

 Phase separations organizes proteins and RNAs into compartments called biomolecular condensates in cells.
 We study how phase separation promotes cellular functions in healthy cells and how misregulation of it leads to cancer.
-Building on this, we engineer synthetic organelles by taking inspiration from cells and develop therapeutic strategies by targeting condensates in cancer cells.
+Building on this, we engineer organelles by taking inspiration from cells and develop therapeutic strategies by targeting condensates in cancer cells.

 Investigate functional significance of phase transition in cells